 This course is for students on Chinese immersion track.
 The instructor will discuss Chinese cultural traditions, religions, and all kinds of social practices that permeate Chinese life.
 It is four weeks in length and readings will be selected from books, articles, and contemporary news.

-Social Issues (1 credit ,spring & fall)
+Social Issues (1 credit)

 To understand contemporary social issues by reading and discussing is the purpose of this course.
 Among the major topics are peasant laborers in cities, education, environment, etc. Students will conduct interviews, by using Chinese, as part of this class.